 Business intelligence analysts need to possess strong technical skills, including proficiency in the following areas:

-• Data architecture
+- Data architecture

-• Database design
+- Database design

-• Data security
+- Data security

-• Extract, Transform, Load (ETL)
+- Extract, Transform, Load (ETL)

-• SQL
+- SQL

-• Data visualization tools (including Tableau)
+- Data visualization tools (including Tableau)

-• Cloud computing technology
+- Cloud computing technology

 The Importance of Data Visualization and Statistical Analysis Skills

-Some people may wonder what does a business intelligence analyst do for a company.
+Some people may wonder what a business intelligence analyst does for a company.
 However, one of the most important aspects of the job as a business intelligence analyst is being able to use data visualization and statistical analysis skills to make sense of very large sets of data.
 Different companies may require business intelligence analysts to work with different data visualization platforms and other software.
 That said, being proficient in these tools (and being quick to learn new software) will pay off greatly in this type of role.

-Meanwhile, understanding the basics of running a profitable and successful business can help business intelligence analysts make better recommendations to the companies they serve.
+In addition to highly technical skills, business intelligence analysts must also possess strong financial knowledge and business acumen.
+Understanding the basics of running a profitable and successful business can help business intelligence analysts make better recommendations to the companies they serve.

 Daily Tasks of a Business Intelligence Analyst

 What does a day in the life of a business intelligence analyst look like?
 No two days are exactly alike, nor are two BI analyst roles.
 Which is why some find the question of how to become a business intelligence analyst so challenging!
-Still, there are a few tasks that these professionals can generally expect to tackle on any given day.
+Still, there are a few tasks that these professionals can generally expect to tackle on any given day:

 Data Analysis and Decision Support